* Eyes on Fed minutes, Jackson Hole meeting for rate outlook

 By Tom Arnold

-LONDON, Aug 21 (Reuters) - European stocks rallied on Wednesday as hopes for more monetary and fiscal stimulus helped assuage worries about global recession, political turmoil in Italy and endless trade wars.
+LONDON, Aug 21 (Reuters) - European stocks opened higher on Wednesday as hopes for more monetary and fiscal stimulus helped assuage worries about global recession, political turmoil in Italy and endless trade wars.

 Traders are waiting for the Federal Reserve’s annual Jackson Hole symposium later this week and a Group of Seven summit this weekend for clues on what steps policymakers will take to boost economic growth.